 - A 2020 zebra mussel survey documented that zebra mussels have spread from the southern end of the lake to the eastern and northern sides of the lake.
-The number of zebra mussels collected during surveys increased from three in 2019 to 278 in 2020.
+The number of zebra mussels collected during surveys increased from three in 2017 to 278 in 2020.
 Zebra mussel veligers (planktonic larvae) were observed in zooplankton samples collected in April, May, June, August, and September 2020.
 On the dates when veligers were observed, numbers ranged from to 5,217 to 95,316 per square meter. - 2020 numbers of phytoplankton were, on average, lower than 2010 and 2016, consistent with the lake's lower average summer chlorophyll a concentrations in 2020 compared with 2010 and 2016. - Green algae numbers observed in Medicine Lake in April 2020 were more than an order of magnitude lower than numbers observed in April 2010 and 2016.
-Because green algae are a preferred food for zebra mussels, the lower numbers of green algae observed in Medicine Lake in April 2020 may be due to predation by zebra mussels. - In 2020, cladocerans, the preferred food for fish, were found in lower numbers than copepods and rotifers. - Fewer rotifers and copepods were observed in 2020 than 2010 and 2016, consistent with lower chlorophyll concentrations in 2020.
-Copepods and rotifers are less impacted by fish predation and changes in their numbers may indicate reductions in chlorophyll concentration in the lake. - The Minnesota Department of Natural Resources (MNDNR) completed a standard fish survey of Medicine Lake in July 2020.
+Because green algae are a preferred food for zebra mussels, the lower numbers of green algae observed in Medicine Lake in April 2020 may be due to predation by zebra mussels. - In 2020, cladocerans, the preferred food for fish, were found in lower numbers than copepods and rotifers. - Fewer rotifers and copepods were observed in 2020 than 2010 and 2016.
+Lower numbers of rotifers were likely due to zebra mussel predation.
+It is not known whether the lower numbers of copepods were due to fish predation or to food limitation caused by zebra mussels grazing on algae. - The Minnesota Department of Natural Resources (MNDNR) completed a standard fish survey of Medicine Lake in July 2020.
 Survey results indicated northern pike, walleye, bluegills, black crappie, and yellow bullhead were abundant.
 Other species caught in low abundance included brown bullhead, black bullhead, bowfin, common carp, hybrid sunfish, green sunfish, pumpkinseed, yellow perch, and white sucker. - On September 1, 2020, the MNDNR Fisheries staff conducted a targeted survey of the nearshore fish community in Medicine Lake.
 Data from this survey were combined with data from the standard fish survey to compute a Fish Index of Biological Integrity (IBI) score of 30.
 This score is below the impairment threshold of 45, but better than the 2012 Fish IBI score of 25.